z5labs/battlebots/docs/content/research_and_development/analysis/game-mechanics/characteristics/_index.md

 ## Overview

 Bot characteristics are the foundational attributes that define a bot's capabilities in battle.
-The game uses a five-stat system that determines how bots interact with the environment and each other:
+The game uses a four-stat system that determines how bots interact with the environment and each other:

 - **Health**: Survivability and damage capacity
-- **Energy**: Resource pool for performing actions
 - **Speed**: Movement capability and positioning advantage
-- **Power**: Offensive damage output
 - **Defense**: Damage mitigation and resistance
+- **Mass**: Physical weight determined by equipped items

 Each characteristic directly impacts gameplay mechanics and creates strategic tradeoffs during bot design.
 Bots must balance their stat allocation to match their intended combat strategy.